GiulioRossetti/Eva/README.md

 # Execution

-eVA can be executed specifying as input:
+Eva can be executed specifying as input:

 - a (labeled) *networkx* Graph object
 - the value of the trade-off parameter (alpha)